klhuillier/con-error/README.md

    - large context objects are rendered very nicely in browser consoles
    - adding more context is easy without trying to put values into a string form

-### Additional custom formatting
+### Custom formatting

-This is intentionally omitted as well.
+Hooks for CeFormats are intentionally omitted as well.

-Since there's so little to a ConError object, one could easily write their own formatter that takes a ConError instead of trying to plug into some form of CeFormat API.
+Since there's so little to a ConError object, one could easily write their own formatter that takes a ConError instead of trying to plug into some form of formatter API.